RedHatInsights/patchman-ui/.github/pull_request_template.md

 # After the change

+# Dependent work link

 # Checklist:

 - [ ] The commit message has the Jira ticket linked
 - [ ] PR has a short description
 - [ ] Screenshots before and after the change are added
 - [ ] Tests for the changes have been added
-- [ ] Read.me is updated if necessary
+- [ ] README.md is updated if necessary
+- [ ] Needs additional dependent work